vlstill/presentations/concur_s2017/pres.md

     . . .

-    *   that is, value of an existentially-quantified variable has to remain same as long as only variables it does not depend on changed
+    *   that is, value of an existentially-quantified variable has to remain the same as long as only variables it does not depend on changed

     . . .